 Pic: agarwood products for sale

-Normally the wood of Gaharu tree is white and has no odor.
+Normally, the wood of the Gaharu tree is white and has no odor.
 But if the tree is infected by fungus, it’ll produce dark aromatic resin to protect itself.
-This agarwood is not only highly prized as an incense, it is an important ingredient for perfume industry.
+This agarwood is not only highly prized as an incense, but it is also an important ingredient for the perfume industry.
 Some farmers include gaharu as one of the crops in their integrated farming.

 Pic: Gaharu tree cut by thief